TotalTactician/Documentation/Proof/Joey/CI-CD.md

 - [CI](#ci)
 - [CD](#cd)
 ## Intro
-I have implemented CI on the Race microservice and before implementing CD on here I made a proof of concept for it.
+I have implemented CI on the Race microservice and before implementing CD here I made a proof of concept for it.

 The original ```.yml``` files are located [here](https://github.com/TotalTactician/TOT_RaceManagement/tree/dev/.github/workflows) for CI and [here](https://github.com/TotalTactician/TOT_DockerPOC/tree/main/.github/workflows) for CD, though I will provide a snippet down below.